 Drive time from Rockaway Beach to Tillamook: 22 minutes

-While Tillamook is mostly known for the Tillamook Creamery, this seems like a huge oversight- the town also offers coastal bluffs, secluded beaches, and a cute little downtown area.
+While most visitors stop in this town solely for the famed Tillamook Creamery, this is a huge oversight.
+The town also offers coastal bluffs, secluded beaches, and a cute little downtown area.

 What to See and Do in Tillamook:

-- Take a guided tour with Kayak Tillamook, who will take you out in a kayak in Nehalem Bay or other bodies of water near Tillamook- their tours are often joined by river otters, harbor seals, and elk!
+• Take a guided tour with Kayak Tillamook, who will take you out to paddle Nehalem Bay or other bodies of water near Tillamook.
+Don’t be surprised to see river otters, harbor seals, and elk in the water!

 7. Oceanside